 6 Foods You Should Eat if You Have Stomach Ulcers

 Most of the cases are mild, with the only treatment being changes in one’s diet.
-However, sometimes it presents complications and, when it causes vomiting and bleeding, it is necessary that you talk to your doctor as soon as possible.
+However, sometimes it presents complications such as vomiting and bleeding.
+When this occurs, it is necessary that you talk to your doctor as soon as possible.

 There is a wide variety of foods that can help regulate the stomach’s pH to accelerate the relief of this problem.
 Next, we want to share in detail the best 6 foods that you shouldn’t hesitate to try when you are faced with this issue.